thinkpad20/kirei/README.md

 A lot!

 * All symbolic operators are currently right-associative, which makes some things require parenthesis where they shouldn't.
-We currently lack the ability to specify these.
+We have the ability to specify these, but it doesn't work yet.
+Precedence levels, however, can be specified with `infix` statements similar to haskell (no documentation yet).
-* Standard library is non-existent (ALMOST non-existent.
-Some basic arithmetic, logical and IO functions are defined)
+* Standard library is almost non-existent.
+Some basic arithmetic, logical, list and IO functions are defined.
 * No arrays yet, just linked lists.
 No functions for string access.
-  - We do have ADTs too, though they need to be integrated into the type system.
-We have a basic non-balanced BST now.
-* Type system needs to be fleshed out.
-Basic Hindley-Milner inferrence system is implemented.
-  - The postulated token system should be really just predicated on the type system, with a few small extensions
-  - Type classes will also depend on this
+We do have ADTs, though, so we have a framework for building out.
+An example source file has a non-balanced binary search tree defined.
+* Still some bugs in the type inferrence system.
+No type classes yet.
 * No TCO or any other optimizations
 * modules, namespaces, imports
 * A REPL would be nice (but would probably require a full implementation separate from simple javascript compilation)